 Yogurt is very rich in good bacteria and probiotics, which are healthy for the digestive health of your baby.
 It should be given to babies who are at least six months old.
 According to child care experts, yogurt is very effective in treating constipation, indigestion, and vomiting in toddlers.
 When giving your little one yogurt as a remedy for indigestion, take a few spoons of the yogurt, dilute it with a little water and feed him a few times each day until the symptoms of indigestion subside, and the baby feels better.

 When your baby is feeding, either from the breast milk or bottle feeding, he may ingest a lot of air.
 When the air is trapped in the stomach, it may lead to stomach aches, bloating, and gas that will make your baby very uncomfortable.
 It is recommended by pediatricians to burp your little one after every couple of minutes of feeding and after feeding, ensuring the milk is settled and thereby relieving the stomach from any ingested air.
 To do this, hold your baby in an upright position in your arms and let one of your hand support the head while the other hand supports his back.
-You can also make your little one lie down on his tummy on your lap and then gently stroke his back.
+You can also try other burping positions that your baby is comfortable with.

 Breast milk is most often preferred as compared to bottle milk.
 Babies should be fed solely on breast milk until six months old, and then solid foods may be introduced.
 A lot of valuable nutrients are available in breast milk that can improve the digestive system of the baby.
 As milk is easily digested, you should feed your baby frequently.
-However, to ensure no indigestion issues occur, you should breastfeed your baby in the right position and ensure you burp him as necessary.
+However, to ensure no indigestion issues occur, choose a comfortable breastfeeding position and ensure you burp him as necessary.

 Bananas are the first solid food that your baby may begin to take when they are about six months old.
 This is because they are very easily digested by the developing digestive system of the baby.
 As they are rich in fiber, they are effective in treating constipation, vomiting, or diarrhea.
 Small quantities of a smashed banana should be given to the baby during feeding time.
 The rich fiber in bananas will help the baby’s digestive system to digest food faster, thus, improving digestion.